mrcyberfighter/it-edit-3.0/it-edit-3.0/data/Notice/_sources/it-edit_presentation.txt

 + The file permissions.

-:warning: :By saving the ``configured mask`` will overwrite your changes.
+:warning: By saving the ``configured mask`` will overwrite your changes.

 + The last